-Research activities are coordinated through the SickKids Research Institute under seven programs which range from basic science at the sub-molecular level to organ systems, to population health.
+Research activities are coordinated through the SickKids Research Institute under various research programs, which range from basic science at the sub-molecular level to organ systems, to population health.
 These internationally competitive and highly integrated programs approach child health from all angles, disciplines and spectrums - from wellness and normal development through to causes of disease, diagnostics, treatments and therapies.

 Approximately a third of the research conducted at SickKids Research Institute is clinical research.
 Clinical research is patient-oriented research, and includes mechanisms of human disease, therapeutic interventions, clinical trials, the development of new technologies as well as epidemiologic and behavioral research, outcomes research and health services research.